codefellows/setup-guide/mac/vs-code/install.md

 **Else**  return output is:

 ```
--bash: brew: command not found
+-bash: code: command not found
 ```

 **or** anything weird **then** [click here](../../error/error.md)